Balu-Phanendra-K/alias/README.md

 # Alias Validator.
 Welcome to Alias Validator!

-Alias Validator is a powerful tool designed to streamline the content PR and individual developer alias validation process.
+Alias Validator is a tool designed to streamline the content PR and individual developer alias validation process.
 This web application provides a simple yet effective solution to validate HTML code, ensuring that it adheres to specific standards and guidelines.
 Follow this comprehensive user guide to make the most out of Alias Validator.
 # Getting Started